PencilCode/reference/documents/turtle/clip.html.md

     c.clip()
 </script>

 However, it does not clip concave areas.
+This is because they are within the <b class="edit">something</b> boundary.

 <pre class="examp">
 c = new Sprite